Vitapept supports the supply of the organism with thyroid, adrenal and stomach peptides

 Since the biopeptides are natural bioactive nutrients, they develop their effects naturally and therefore very gently and slowly.
 It is therefore recommended to use products with these substances regularly.
 We recommend planning a little more time for the first course: 2-3 months, better 4 months.
 After this course, a break of 1-3 months can be taken.
 If necessary, the first course can be repeated.
 After that, 3-4 courses per year with a duration of one month may be sufficient.
 Of course, individual concepts can also be used depending on the situation or need.

-Vitapept is one of many sample products, which can be developed and manufactured by Previtalica.
+Vitapept is one of many individual products that Previtalica can develop and manufacture.
 Vitapept was developed in this form individually for a certain group of therapists for special concepts.
-The Vitapept recipe can be changed or adapted as required.
-The product can be developed individually for each concept.
-If you are interested in contract manufacturing of this product, or would like to order the development of a new, similar product, please contact our team.
+Vitapept's recipe can be changed or adapted depending on the concept, taking customer-specific requirements into account.
+If you are interested in contract manufacturing of this product or would like to commission the development of a new, similar product based on Vitapept, please contact our team.
+Our experienced scientists develop exactly the product you need.